 permission, and see the whole process through for you.
 Building

-costs will vary according to the specification of materials.
+costs will vary according to the plot position / sloping ground / hammer needed

 FINANCING.

-United Kingdom mortgages and loans are now available for buying
+United Kingdom mortgages and loans are not available for buying

 property in Greece.
 However mortgages in Greece are much cheaper and easy to arrange.

-Greece changed its currency on January the 1st 2002 to Euros and finally ditched the Drachma on the 28th Febuary 2002.
-All property on this web site is now valued in Euros but with an approximation in G.B.Pounds for a quick assessment for U.K. Nationals.
+Greece changed its currency on January the 1st 2002 to Euros and finally ditched the Drachma on the 28th February 2002.
+All property on this web site is now valued in Euros but with a currency calculator button for a quick assessment for your own currency.
 If you wish to change Euro currency to your own national currency then a currency calculator is available on the front page.
-Using this calculator you can check the up to date comparison between the Euros and G.B.Pounds if you wish.
+Using this calculator you can check the up to date comparison between the Euros and your own currency if you wish.

 TRANSFERRING MONEY.